Data configuration file (config.json) reference

 -

 Required for CSV files containing custom entities: The DCID of the entity type (new or existing) of the custom entities you are importing.
-It must match the DCID specified in the
+For example, if you are importing a set of hospital entities, the entity type could be the existing entity type

 -